Fountaindale in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 2014 by Fairfield Troop 76 BSA.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-The Battle Of Monterey Pass (approx. 2.2 miles away); Before The Battle Of Gettysburg (approx. 2.2 miles away); John Hanson "Hance" Steelman (approx. 2.9 miles away); The Battle of Monterey Pass The Battle of Monterey Pass (approx. 3 miles away); Monterey Academy (approx. 3.2 miles away); "Tapeworm Railroad" (approx. 3.2 miles away); a different marker also named The Battle of Monterey Pass (was approx. 3Ĺ miles away but has been reported missing. ).
+The Battle Of Monterey Pass (approx. 2.2 miles away); Before The Battle Of Gettysburg (approx. 2.2 miles away); Jacks Mountain Road Covered Bridge (approx. 2.2 miles away); John Hanson "Hance" Steelman (approx. 2.9 miles away); The Battle of Monterey Pass (approx. 3 miles away); a different marker also named The Battle of Monterey Pass (approx. 3 miles away); Monterey Academy (approx. 3.2 miles away); "Tapeworm Railroad" (approx. 3.2 miles away).
 Touch for a list and map of all markers in Fountaindale.

 Categories. • Cemeteries & Burial Sites • Churches & Religion • War, US Civil •

 Credits.
-This page was last revised on April 10, 2018.
+This page was last revised on May 24, 2019.
 This page originally submitted on April 10, 2018, by Larry Gertner of New York, New York.
-This page has been viewed 90 times since then and 4 times this year.
-Photos: 1, 2, 3, 4. submitted on April 10, 2018, by Larry Gertner of New York, New York. • Bernard Fisher was the editor who published this page.
+This page has been viewed 143 times since then and 57 times this year.
+Last updated on May 22, 2019, by Larry Gertner of New York, New York.
+Photos: 1, 2, 3, 4. submitted on April 10, 2018, by Larry Gertner of New York, New York. • Andrew Ruppenstein was the editor who published this page.